BlckHawker/Mentor-Schedule-Maker/to-do.md

     - [ ] Names have to be unique
     - [ ] force people to put first and last names
 - [ ] Submit button
+    - [ ] Fix bug where validation says there is an empty schedule
+- [ ] Update debug metnors
 ### View/Edit  Mentor
 - [ ] Navbar
 - [ ] Dropdown with all mentors